gerritjvv/glue/triggers.markdown

 The tables unitfiles and hdfsfiles maintain the hdfs polling state, and the unittriggers table contain the different triggers for each workflow.

-E.g. blow is an example of some entries:
+E.g. below is an example of some entries:

 	+----+---------+------+---------------+---------+
 	| id | unit    | type | data          | lastrun |